 In the Beginning

-I always enjoyed making things with my hands, from thinking up the design, to planning how, and finally the making.
+I have always enjoyed making things with my hands, from thinking up the design, to planning how, and finally the making.
 My Mum let me use her old Viking Husqvarna sewing machine when I was 8 years old and I remember being particularly proud of making a complete set of clothes from my battered Barbie doll using scraps of fabric and press studs.
 Mum was less impressed.
 Fast forward 40 years or so...

 Travelling around Europe